ibm-cloud-docs/account/iam-account_management.md

 | Administrator | Change object metadata or visibility for private services, and restrict visibility of a public service |
 {: caption="Table 6.
 Roles and example actions for the Global Catalog service" caption-side="top"}

-### IAM access groups service
+### IAM access groups
 {: #access-groups-account-management}

-You can give users access to view, create, edit, and delete access groups in the account by using the access groups account management service.
+You can give users access to view, create, edit, and delete access groups in the account by using the IAM Access Groups service.

 | Roles         | Actions                                                                                                                                                    |
 |---------------|------------------------------------------------------------------------------------------------------------------------------------------------------------|